Buying real estate in Busan?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-Act on Report on Real Estate Transactions It's the primary statute governing real estate transaction reporting.
-We used it to support the reporting-based framework for foreign acquisitions.
-We also referenced it to explain why paperwork timing matters for compliance.
+Act on Report on Real Estate Transactions (KLRI) The primary Korean statute governing real estate transaction reporting.
+We used it to confirm Korea's reporting-based system for foreign acquisitions, with permission zones as exceptions.
+We also relied on it to justify compliance timelines referenced throughout.

-Numbeo It provides transparent crowdsourced rent and price data.
-We used it to create ballpark rent and purchase-price anchors for yield estimates.
-We then pressure-tested those anchors against Korea's known low-yield profile.
+Numbeo A transparent crowdsourced dataset, useful as a quick market-level cross-check.
+We used it to create ballpark rent and purchase-price anchors needed for our yield calculations.
+We then pressure-tested those anchors against Korea's known low-yield profile and other sources.

-Korea Real Estate Board It's Korea's public real estate statistics institution.
-We used it as the official data spine behind market monitoring claims.
-We relied on it for transaction and rent statistics where available.
+Korea Real Estate Board (REB) Korea's public real-estate statistics institution used in official market monitoring.
+We used it as the official data spine behind our transaction and rent statistics references.
+We also relied on it to validate market direction alongside our other data sources.

-Airbnb Help Center It's the platform's official compliance guidance for hosts.
-We used it to confirm that hosts need registrations and tax handling in Korea.
-We also used it to frame practical STR compliance steps.
+Airbnb Help Center (Korea) The platform's official compliance guidance for Korean hosts.
+We used it to confirm the licensing and tax requirements that hosts face in Korea as of early 2026.
+We also used it to frame the practical compliance steps a non-professional owner will encounter.

-Korea Times It's a major national paper reporting government-announced changes.
-We used it to confirm late-2025 deregulation around urban guesthouses.
-We also used it to keep the STR section current as of January 2026.
+Korea Times A major national newspaper reporting a government-announced policy change.
+We used it to confirm the late-2025 rule changes around foreign-tourist urban guesthouses.
+We also used it to keep the short-term rental section current as of early 2026.